-- -Construction for a new pumping facility for raw water on Conesus Lake continued - -Continued engineering studies for long-term and cooperative inter-municipal system improvements. - -Continued plans for capital improvements at the storage tank on Reservoir Road. - -Replacement of gate and check valves on the lift pumps at the water plant
+- -Completion of a new pumping facility for raw water on Conesus Lake. - -Continued engineering studies for long-term and cooperative inter-municipal system improvements.

+-Continued plans for capital improvements at the storage tank on Reservoir Road.

 CLOSING

 We at the Village of Avon are doing our very best to provide high quality water to our customers, and are happy to answer any questions.
 If you have any questions or concerns regarding the quality or treatment of your water, feel free to call us at 226-8118.
 Questions regarding the Town of Avon Water District should go to 226-2425, and questions about the South Avon Water District or the Caledonia Water District #3 should go to the LCWSA at 346-3523.